UOA-CS732-SE750-Students-2024/project-group-golden-giraffes/README.md

 ![](./group-image/Golden%20Giraffes.webp)

-## Licence
+## 📜 Licence

-We’ll open source this at some point—probably after deadline-we just haven’t decided on a licence yet.
+We’ll open source this at some point—probably after deadline—we just haven’t decided on a licence yet.
 Will likely end up being MIT.